JavaScript is required

 • using social media to make inappropriate or threatening remarks about the Early Learning Victoria centre, staff, or children.

-If parents or carers engage in unacceptable behaviour, the nominated supervisor will contact the person to discuss the situation and seek a resolution.
-Consequences may include request that parties attend a mediation or counselling session, written warnings, exclusion from the Early Learning Victoria centre grounds, reports to Victoria Police, or legal action.
+If a solution can’t be found, the people involved may be asked to attend a mediation or counselling session.
+Other steps can include written warnings, exclusion from the Early Learning Victoria centre grounds, reports to Victoria Police, or legal action.

 3.1 Responsibilities of families and visitors